fcrozatier/f-stack/packages/reflow/README.md

 ### `derived`

-As mentioned above we can directly interpolate a reactive leaf.
-It's actually a more general than that with `derived` sinks who can return `html` expressions, primitives or reactive leaves.
+We can directly interpolate a reactive leaf and it's actually more general with `derived` sinks who can return `html` expressions, primitives or reactive leaves.
 It's a more powerful sink than `text` but it creates an additional `Proxy` wrapper.

 > [!TIP]
 > Use a `derived` sink when you need an expression or have a dynamic key,
-> otherwise use a `text` sink which is slightly more efficient.
+> otherwise use a `text` sink for simple reads of a reactive object.

 ```ts
 import { html, on, text } from "@f-stack/reflow";